I have right now (and nearly always have a similar

 not made legal tender circulating 1¢ or 2¢ coins since

-1991 – near 30 years.
+1991 – over 30 years.
 Australia Post has not issued any

 stamps below 5¢ since 1988.

-large letter rate, and all were heavily used letter rate
+large letter rates, and all were heavily used letter rate

 values.
 I often have these in full sheets, part sheets,